Standard Mental Health First Aid

 Participants will require suitable LLN skills to complete the following tasks/skills:

-To receive accreditation as a Mental Health First Aider, you will be required to complete an online assessment following training.
+To receive accreditation as a Mental Health First Aider, you must complete an online assessment following the training.

 Three (3) years from the date of issue.

-• 2 separate 2.5 hour online video conferencing course.
+• 2 separate 2.5-hour online video conferencing sessions

 How to book and get further information